George Lloyd (composer): Personal life

 George Lloyd's traumatic experience of the torpedo strike on HMS Trinidad had a profound effect on his mental, physical and emotional health.
 He spent several months in the Naval Hospital at Newmachar, near Aberdeen, suffering from shellshock (PTSD) which caused an uncontrollable shaking of the limbs, and which recurred for over 20 years.
-He acknowledged that he could not have recovered without the care and attention of his Swiss wife Nancy (née Juvet.)
+He acknowledged that he could not have recovered without the care and attention of his Swiss wife Nancy (née Juvet).
 His fragile health was the primary cause of his abandoning his full-time musical career in 1951.
-Lloyd had heart trouble toward the end of his life, but recovered sufficiently to complete his Requiem three weeks before he died in London at the age of 85.
+Lloyd had heart trouble toward the end of his life, but recovered sufficiently to complete his Requiem in January 1998, and completed the proofreading in early June, only three weeks before he died in London at the age of 85.
 Lloyd inscribed the score, his last composition, "Written in memory of Diana, Princess of Wales".

 Lloyd and Nancy married in 1937.
 The marriage lasted until Lloyd's death.
 She survived him by 18 months, and the couple had no children.